Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Check if Admin has an un-submitted temporary template ❌
 - Share a page on Facebook ❌
 - Maybe add a timeline/wall component ❌
+- Improve validators and tests ❌
+- Add customizable background color to pages ❌